Skills and Drills

 Why We Practice

 Simply throwing proper practice rocks at the club will train your body to recognize a proper delivery and develop muscle memory.
-Throwing practice rocks can also be a trap where bad habits can be reinforced.
+Throwing practice rocks can also be a trap where bad habits can be reinforced or engrained.
 Specific practice techniques will help you develop your skills properly.

 There are two types of practice sessions.